zzzteph/weakpass/tools/passcheck/README.md

-# Passcheck - Range Hash Lookup Tool
+# Passcheck - Has your password been compromised?

 Discover if your password is in the weakpass_4 wordlist or vulnerable to advanced rule-based attacks.